Fronsipswu/qc-combo-dumper/README.md

 ## Standalone .exe (Windows only)
 1. Go to the **Releases** page
-2. Download ```qc-combo-dumper.exe``` from the release section
+2. Download and run ```qc-combo-dumper.exe``` from the release section
-3. Run the executable
+3. Connect your Qualcomm device to your computer and make sure DIAG is enabled
-4. Connect your Qualcomm device to your computer and make sure DIAG is enabled
+4. Select your DIAG port from the drop-down menu (You can find the COM port in Device Manager)
-5. Select your DIAG port from the drop-down menu (You can find the COM port in Device Manager)
+5. Select capture mode e.g. LTE (0xB0CD) or NR5G (0xB826)
-6. Select capture mode e.g LTE (0xB0CD) or NR5G (0xB826)
+6. Enable airplane mode/turn off radio on your Qualcomm device (for now)
-7. For best results, turn on airplane mode on your Qualcomm device before connecting
+7. Click **Connect**
-8. Click **Connect** to begin receiving from DIAG
+8. Turn off airplane mode to receive 0xB0CD or 0xB826 fragments
-9. Turn off airplane mode to receive the 0xB0CD or 0xB826 fragments
+9. For the 0xB826 capture, it is recommended to toggle between 4G<>5G a few times in case you missed some fragments
 10. Press stop to save and dump

 The output will be saved as ```0xB0CD_COMBINED``` or ```0xB826_COMBINED``` in wherever the .exe is